 They cannot be prevented from forming, but early detection through regular eye exams can help maintain the clearest vision possible.

-There is no pain associated with the condition, but there are several symptoms that indicate failing vision due to cataracts.
+There is no pain associated with the condition, but there are several symptoms that indicate cataracts are affecting your vision and lifestyle.
 These include:

 - Blurred/hazy vision

 - A feeling of "film" over the eye(s)

 Vision loss from cataracts can often be corrected with prescription glasses and contact lenses.
 For people who are significantly affected by cataracts, replacement surgery may be the preferred method of treatment.
 During cataract replacement (the most common surgical procedure in the country), the lens is removed and replaced with an artificial one called an intraocular lens implant or IOL.

 Strabismus, or crossed eyes, is the term for when a person cannot align both eyes on an object at the same time.
 Strabismus can be constant or intermittent (i.e. due to stress or illness).
 The condition may manifest at first as double vision.
 Eventually, the brain begins to ignore, or suppress, information from the weaker eye.
 If left untreated, strabismus can lead to visual impairment, loss of binocular vision, and blindness in the weaker eye.